International Postgraduate Summer School in Philosophy of Education

 The PESGB welcomes all participants including those with disabilities.
 The event will be held in the Arts Building which has wheelchair access via a ramp, a lift to all teaching spaces and accessible toilets.
 Accessible overnight accommodation is also available.
 Please email R.Wareham@warwick.ac.uk for further details.

 The application deadline is 5pm on Friday 13 April 2018.

 This year’s Undergraduate Summer School in Philosophy of Education took place at the University of Birmingham, UK (4th-6th September 2017).
 This was an extraordinary opportunity for undergraduate students to learn more about the philosophy of education on a beautiful university campus located in the heart of England.

 The Summer School involves 3 days of lectures, seminar discussions and social activities.
 No prior knowledge of philosophy of education is required.
 The event is free to attend and the Society will fund all meals and accommodation.
 Participants will be responsible for their own travel costs but a limited number of travel bursaries will be available for applicants who are able to demonstrate financial need.

-The theme for 2017 is Justice and Education and confirmed speakers include:
+The theme for 2017 was Justice and Education and confirmed speakers included: